lestoni/BE-API/README.md

 1. I fired up DB Browser for SQLite and explored the data to understand the relationship between models.
 I created corresponding SQL statements to get an idea of what kind of queries i expect to build.
 2. Next up, i have worked with sequelize before all i needed to do was brush up on the docs and write some example queries.
+3. I re-organized the template files and folder for a better structure.
+Putting all the code in one file makes it a bit bloated and unmaintainable.

 ## Going Above and Beyond the Requirements